 Summary 1

 Introduction 2

 Statement of Principles 2

 What is Bullying?
 4

 What are the Signs of Bullying?
 5

 What is a Bully?
 5

 What can We Do?
 6

 1: Preventative Measures 6

 2: Training 6

 3: Dealing with Incidents 7

 I. If you are the Victim 7

 II.
 If a Student Witnesses Bullying 7

 III.
 If a Member of Staff Becomes Aware of Bullying 8

 IV.
 What The School Will Do 9

-Discrimination on the Grounds of Race or Faith
+Discrimination on the Grounds of Race or Faith 10

-Hate Incidents, Hate Crime and Bullying
+Hate Incidents, Hate Crime and Bullying 10

-What We Do to Prevent Discrimination
+What We Do to Prevent Discrimination 11

 How The School Responds to Cases of Discrimination 11

 Appendix 1: Safeguarding and Welfare Staff i

-Appendix 2: Student Code of Conduct ii
+Appendix 2: Student Code of Conduct iii

-Appendix 3: Staff Code of Conduct iii
+Appendix 3: Staff Code of Conduct v

-Appendix 4: Our Approach to Bullying & Discrimination Poster v
+Appendix 4: Our Approach to Bullying & Discrimination Poster viii

-Appendix 5: Anti-Bullying Poster vi
+Appendix 5: Anti-Bullying Poster ix

-Appendix 6: Statement of Aspiration: The Prevent Duty vii
+Appendix 6: Statement of Aspiration: The Prevent Duty x

-Appendix 7: Anti-Bullying Support viii
+Appendix 7: Anti-Bullying Support xi

-Appendix 8: References x
+Annendix 8: References xiii